Tbilisi Open Air

 Tbilisi Open Air is an annual international music festival, with the emphasis on electronic and rock music, first held in Tbilisi, Georgia, on 15–17 May 2009.
 After that the festival is organized each year and is widely considered as the biggest music festival in Caucasus region.
 The festival mainly maintains several-day outdoor event format.

 As the organizers of Tbilisi Open Air clarify, the defining idea behind the festival is freedom.
 This is freedom from stress, clichés, social controls, freedom to create and express, freedom to experience what is valued by every single one of us as individuals.

 It was first held in 2009 as an alternative to the Eurovision Song Contest 2009, which Georgia was disqualified from because of the political message of their song, "We Don't Wanna Put In".

+2023

+The 2023 edition was held on 23–25 June.
+The traffic of the festival was around 80,000, with around 30,000 festival-goers attending each day.